5.1 The Capabilities of COS

 While the figures and tables in this handbook can be used to estimate count rates and exposure times, we recommend the use of the COS ETC in all cases, because it properly computes instrument throughput, accounts for detector and astronomical backgrounds, and checks for violations of local and global count-rate limits.

 5.1.2 Sensitivity below 1150 Å

 Figure 5.3 compares the effective areas of the G130M and G140L gratings at the short-wavelength end of the COS bandpass.
-(The G140L curve at short wavelengths is tentative pending calibration of the new cenwave 800.)
+(The G140L curve at short wavelengths presented here was tentative pending calibration of the then-new cenwave 800; see COS ISR 2019-04 for this calibration.)
 From this figure we can draw two fundamental conclusions.
 First, COS can obtain useful spectra at wavelengths between 900 and 1150 Å. Second, the contrast between the throughputs at 1070 and 1150 Å is roughly a factor of 100.

 For G140L observations at short wavelengths, use

 CENWAVE=800 for targets where there is no count-rate violation at long wavelengths.
 For some targets, however, the count rate at 1150 Å will exceed the local bright limit, while the count rate at shorter wavelengths is perfectly safe.
 In this case, using

 CENWAVE=1280 with Segment A turned off is the recommended approach.
 Using only

 FP-POS=4 to avoid the longest wavelengths in the Segment B range is an additional strategy that may protect against count-rate violations.